Southwest Florida Eagle Cam

-The Southwest Florida Eagle Cam is a website featuring live streaming webcams trained on a bald eagle nest, which sits 60 feet above the ground, in a Slash Pine tree in North Fort Myers, Florida.
-The live streaming website shows the parent eagles and their family as they build and restore the nest, mate, lay eggs, and challenge the natural elements and predators in the area.
+The Southwest Florida Eagle Cam (SWFEC) is a website and YouTube channel featuring live streaming webcams trained on a bald eagle nest, which sits 60 feet above the ground, in a slash pine tree in North Fort Myers, Florida.
+Live streaming, accompanied by explanatory commentary, shows the parent eagles and their family as they build and restore the nest, mate, lay eggs, and challenge the natural elements and predators in the area.
+SWFEC achieved a technological "world first" with its installation, in 2016, of a spherical virtual reality-enabled camera offering an immersive, interactive nature experience.

-The site launched with one camera in September 2012.
-It is one of more than a dozen eagle webcams across America.

-The live webcam was set up by the landowner's company, Dick Pritchett Real Estate, to observe the eagles in their natural habitat in hopes of providing an educational and learning experience.
+The website launched in September 2012 with one camera, set up by the Pritchett family, natives of southwest Florida, on the property of Dick Pritchett Real Estate.
+The aim was to let the viewing public observe the eagles in their natural habitat while getting an educational and learning experience.
+Today, the SWFEC has four cameras, monitored by dedicated volunteers, and is one of the most popular among dozens of bald-eagle nest webcam sites across America.
+Between 2012 and 2025, the SWFEC has received over 350 million views from more than 190 countries.

 Nest

-This nest is labeled LE026-B of the Florida State Monitoring Program.
-It has been monitored for six years.
+This nest was labeled LE026-B of the Florida State Monitoring Program.
+It was monitored by the Florida Fish and Wildlife Conservation Commission (FWC) for six years.
 The first year was when the nest was across the street in 2007.
 The pair relocated the nest in 2006–2007 to its present location.
+The FWC officially stopped its intensive bald eagle monitoring program after the species' population recovered sufficiently to be removed from both the federal and state endangered species lists in 2007 and 2008, respectively.
+Since 2009, the volunteer-based Audubon EagleWatch program has become the primary source of ongoing, on-the-ground nest monitoring in Florida.

-A typical nest is around five feet in diameter.
+The bald eagle builds the largest nest of any North American bird.
+A typical bald eagle nest (or eyrie) is around five feet in diameter.
 Eagles often use the same nest year after year.
-Over the years, some nests become enormous, as much as nine feet in diameter, weighing two tons.
-The Southwest Florida Eagle Cam nest is approximately eight feet in diameter and a short one mile flight away from the Caloosahatchee River, which serves as their primary food source.
-The pair of eagles rely mostly on fish from the river (Mullet, Catfish, Red Fish, Snook, Gar), but may also eat small rodents if the opportunity presents itself.
+Over the years, some nests become enormous, over eight feet in diameter, weighing more than a ton.
+A record-sized nest in St. Petersburg, Florida, was 9.5 feet in diameter and 20 feet tall.
+The SWFEC nest is approximately eight feet in diameter and a short one-mile flight away from the Caloosahatchee River, which serves as their primary food source; a pond on the property serves as an additional source.
+The eagles rely mostly on fish from the river (Mullet, Catfish, Red Fish, Snook, Gar), but may also eat small rodents, such as squirrels, if the opportunity presents itself.

-According to the Florida Fish and Wildlife Service, which tracks bald eagle nests, M15 and Harriet have 133 neighbors in a 25-mile radius.
-Their closest neighbor is one mile away.
+According to the FWC, which tracked bald eagle nests at the time when the SWFEC nest was home to its most famous residents, M15 and Harriet, the pair had 133 neighbors in a 25-mile radius; their closest neighbor was one mile away.